 New year!
 New you!
 Isn’t that the hope when we make a long list of all the things we want to change in a year?
 We see it as a fresh start and a chance to become a better, healthier, and more successful you.
 However so often we get to the end of January and have already failed.
 As you enter into a new year there is excitement in having the opportunity to set a goal and meet it.
 The anticipation of what the year might bring and how you want to tackle any challenges may seem thrilling in the beginning.
 Then as the year goes along that enthusiasm tends to peter out, making it more difficult for you to hold strong to your commitments.

 If you start too grand the pressure may feel too overwhelming, which could hinder rather than strengthen your marriage.
-Also be specific, find measureable ways to achieve your resolutions, like instead of vaguely vowing to “show more affection,” vow to hold hands every time you’re in the car together, or to touch when you’re both on the couch.
+Also, be specific, and find measurable ways to achieve your resolutions, instead of vaguely vowing to “show more affection,” vow to hold hands every time you’re in the car together, or touch when you’re both on the couch.
 It is the specifics that will make it feel more obtainable.
 Making new years resolutions with your spouse could be fun and might even change the way you interact with one another.
 So with that said, here are some ideas of what you could try to conquer together this New Year.

 Read Bible And Pray Together